Medical Director, ECMO

 Clinical Assistant Professor of Pediatrics, Keck School of Medicine of USC

-Lara P. Nelson, MD, is an assistant professor of clinical pediatrics at Keck School of Medicine, University of Southern California.
+Lara P. Nelson, MD, is the Interim Chief of Critical Care Medicine, Department of Anesthesiology Critical Care Medicine and an assistant professor of clinical pediatrics at Keck School of Medicine, University of Southern California.
 Dr. Nelson spends her clinical time at Children's Hospital Los Angeles attending in the cardiothoracic and pediatric intensive care units.

 Education